David Van Slyke, Dean

-Edwin Ackerman,, Cecilia Green, Madonna Harrington Meyer, Prema Kurien, Andrew S. London, Amy Lutz, Yingyi Ma, Jennifer Karas Montez, Jackie Orr, Arthur Paris, Gretchen Purser, Rebecca Schewe, Nazanin Shahrokni, Merril Silverstein, Janet Wilmoth
+Faculty: Edwin Ackerman, Sean Drake, Jennifer Flad, Marc Garcia, Cecilia Green, Madonna Harrington Meyer, Prema Kurien, Scott Landes, Andrew London, Amy Lutz, Yingyi Ma, Shannon Monnat, Jennifer Karas Montez, Jackie Orr, Arthur Paris, Gretchen Purser, Rebecca Schewe, Merril Silverstein, Janet Wilmoth

-Peter Blanck, Linda Carty, Richard Loder, Chandra Talpade Mohanty, David Sonnenfeld, Rick Welsh
+Affiliated Faculty: Peter Blanck, Linda Carty, Chandra Talpade Mohanty, Theresa Selfa, Danielle Smith, David Sonnenfeld, Rick Welsh

 Global and inclusive in perspective, the Sociology curriculum has been designed to reflect on-going changes in society and the discipline.
 The graduate program offers training in sociological issues, theory, and practice.
 It also provides opportunities for joint degrees or collaborative study with many departments, multidisciplinary research centers, and area studies centers at the Maxwell School and in other schools and colleges across the campus.

-The Department’s strength lies in its teaching and research in four major areas: (1) globalization, immigration, transnational studies; (2) health, aging, life course; (3) family, education, work; (4) power, capital, culture.
+Graduate training is organized around eight major areas: (1) Globalization, Immigration, Transnational Studies; (2) Population and Place; (3) Education and Family; (4) Health, Aging & Life Course, Disability; (5) Inequalities; (6) Power, Capital, and Politics; (7) Methods; and (8) Theory.
 A core theory course incorporates classical foundations of Sociology, as well as more contemporary sociological theory.
-Students are trained in quantitative methods and statistics, as well as qualitative methods including interviewing, ethnography, and participant observation.
-After doctoral students complete the core theory, and qualitative and quantitative research methods courses, they pursue advanced study, and develop one or more substantive areas of specialization.
-This portion of the program is highly individualized and includes some combination of advanced seminars, directed studies, apprenticeships, and participation in Maxwell School programs and research centers.
+Students are trained in quantitative methods and statistics, as well as qualitative methods including interviewing, and participant observation.
+After doctoral students complete the core theory, and qualitative and quantitative research methods courses, they pursue advanced study, and develop two or more substantive areas of specialization.
+This portion of the program is highly individualized and includes some combination of advanced seminars, directed studies, and participation in Maxwell School programs and research centers

-Although Sociology offers M.A. and Ph.D. degrees, the program is structured primarily toward students who are pursuing a doctoral degree.
-The Sociology Department typically admits six to eight new graduate students each year.
+The department does not admit students to a terminal MA program.
+Students enrolled in the PhD program earn an MA degree along the way.
+The Sociology Department typically admits five to eight new graduate students each year.
 This small class size allows students to develop a close relationship with faculty members and extensive involvement in departmental activities.
 Graduate students serve on departmental committees.
 All graduate students are encouraged to work closely with faculty advisors to develop their own courses of study.